Neurons as art, by painter and neuroscientist Gregg Dunn

-More neuron art
+More neuron art, artist unknown

 Dopamine is a brain chemical associated with feelings of euphoria, motivation, desire, craving and addiction.
 In the last blog post, Rhonda Freeman, PhD, explained how dopamine affects psychopaths when they’re pursuing us.
 She says that although they are capable of being genuinely excited and stimulated in the beginning, what they’re feeling is an intense dopamine high.
 While a dopamine high is natural for all of us at the start of a new relationship, people with psychopathy have a dopamine reward system that’s on overdrive.
 In addition, since they’re natural manipulators they can’t be exposed to someone and not take advantage of them, so they “groom” the object of their desire for future use.
 When their dopamine crashes because the relationship isn’t new and stimulating anymore, they blame and devalue their partner.

 Just how hyper-reactive is a psychopath’s dopamine reward system?

 In 2010, researchers at Vanderbilt explored the connection between dopamine and psychopathic behavior.
 David Zald, associate professor of psychology and psychiatry, said “These individuals appear to have such a strong draw to reward — to the carrot — that it overwhelms the sense of risk or concern about the stick.”
 Part of the study involved giving amphetamines to both psychopathic and non-psychopathic test subjects, which led to the discovery that in response to the drug, the brains of the psychopathic subjects released FOUR TIMES as much dopamine as the non-psychopathic ones!